-Brendan Maxcy is Associate Professor of Urban Education Leadership and Policy Studies at the Indiana University School of Education at IUPUI.
-From 2018 to 2022, he served as Associate Dean of Research and Faculty Development and Associate Dean of Graduate Studies and Research from 2017 to 2018.
-As Chair of Graduate Programs, Coordinator of Educational Leadership Programs and Director of the Urban Principals Program, he helped lead the School’s effort to prepare school, district and state-level leaders employing equity-focused, anti-oppressive practices.
+Brendan Maxcy is an Associate Professor of Urban Education Leadership and Policy in the Indiana University School of Education at IUPUI.
+He was Associate Dean of Research and Faculty Development (2018-22), Associate Dean of Graduate Studies and Research (2017-18), Chair of Graduate and Professional Programs (2015-17), Coordinator Educational Leadership Programs (2011-2019), and Director of IUPUI’s Urban Principals Program (2010-2019).
+He was an Assistant and Associate Professor at the University of Missouri-Columbia (2004-2009).